ohwang/minecraft-fun/README.md

 ### Rules

-Rule No.1 : __Never Play Alone.__
+Rule No.1 : __NEVER Play Alone.__

-2. Do not kill your buddies, (with lava or something)
+2. NEVER kill your buddies, (with lava or something)
-3. Never play it for two consecutive days.
+3. NEVER play it for two consecutive days.
-4. Play at most two times in a week.
+4. Play at most twice a week.
 5. The ultimate goal is to have fun, do not try to build any fancy stuff that's out of your ability.

 ### Guidelines